Do Not Abandon Feeling

 जप तप कर्म क्रिया नेम धर्म | सर्वांघटीं राम भाव शुद्ध || १ ||

-Japa, tapas, karma, ritual, discipline, dharma - Ram dwells in all of these, with pure feeling.
+Japa, tapas, karma, ritual, discipline, dharma: Ram dwells in all of these, with pure feeling.

 Dnyaneshwar opens Abhanga 24 with a list that should intimidate you.
 Japa, tapa, karma, kriya, nema, dharma.
 Six practices that could fill a lifetime.
 Six doors that each demand their own key.
 And then he collapses all six into two words: bhava shuddha.
 Pure feeling.
 Ram already dwells inside every practice you have ever attempted.
 Not at the end of it.
 Not as the reward for doing it correctly.
 Inside it.
 Right now.
-The only thing that unlocks His presence is the sincerity of your heart.
+The only key to His presence is the sincerity of your heart.

 This verse is for the one who is exhausted by the sheer volume of what the spiritual life seems to demand.
 You do not need to master six disciplines.
 You need to bring one clean feeling to whichever practice you already have.
 If your japa is mechanical, Ram is still in it.
 If your daily observance has become routine, Ram has not left.
 But can the feeling be cleaned?
 Not manufactured.
 Not forced.
-Simply cleaned.
+Only cleaned.
 Stripped of ambition, comparison, the desire to be seen.
 What remains, undivided, is what Dnyaneshwar calls bhava shuddha.
 And that is enough.

 Verse 2